 Whatever we do today involves some sort of technological device.
 Think about it; when was the last time you didn’t look at a screen or had to do something digitally?

 Both at work and at home the digital presence is felt without a second thought; we just expect our touchscreen phones and other gadgets to be disposable at our fingertips.
-Especially in the workforce where many manual operations have taken on a digital interface, the comfort and expectancy for these tools that allow us to complete our tasks more efficiently to be readily available has become second-nature.
+Especially in the workforce where many manual operations have taken on a digital interface, the comfort and expectancy for these tools that allow us to complete our tasks more efficiently to be readily available have become second-nature.

 Trends, compliance, and requirements

 Incorporating efficient environmental data management systems is one of the key factors, which contributes to a business’ success.
-Following the appropriate trends in the current market also involves complying and staying up to date with the latest acts, legislation, compliances and regulations.
-This especially is an important part of corporate compliance mechanisms for organizations operating in the industrial and resource sectors, where the environmental impacts and their management is vital to every day operations.
+Following the appropriate trends in the current market also involves complying and staying up to date with the latest acts, legislation, compliances, and regulations.
+This especially is an important part of corporate compliance mechanisms for organizations operating in the industrial and resource sectors, where the environmental impacts and their management is vital to everyday operations.
 For example, the National Environmental Policy Act (NEPA) process supplied by the Environmental Protection Agency (EPA) has found an increase in environmental data storage requirements, for companies that are utilizing offsite solutions to manage their data.

 With the increase in companies converting to this standard, under the NEPA process, the focus on environmental data management systems has shifted in a positive direction.
 Before the acceptance of data management strategies, it was all too easy to be overwhelmed by the excessive amounts of paperwork associated with compliance measures and regulation standards.

 This again brings back the accustomed-to expectancy and necessity of digital involvement, and the reliance of software solutions to manage extensive data information and analysis.

 Environmental data storage location: one for all, and all for one